COVID-19: Vaccines and flattening the curve

 Slowing down infection rates

-If you don’t have access to soap and water, use hand sanitizer with at least 60% alcohol.
+- Wash your hands often with soap and water and use hand sanitizer with at least 60% alcohol

 - Cover your face when you cough or sneeze

 - Stay home if you feel sick

 - Contact your doctor if you show symptoms or get a COVID test if you believe you’ve been exposed to the virus

 Find a doctor